paulchyz/OCI_Streaming_Pipeline/README.md

 17. Convert `KEY`, `PARTITION`, `OFFSET`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.
 18. Click the `Save` icon in the top-right corner of the page, which appears as an image of a hard-drive.
 Provide a name for the dataset.
 For this lab, use `streaming_dataset`, as this name is referred to later in this lab.
 The `Description` field is optional.
 Click `OK`.
 19. Click the `Back` arrow in the top-left corner of the page to return to the OAC home page.
 20. In another browser tab, navigate back to the SQL Editor in `Autonomous Data Warehouse` `Database actions`.
-In the provided [STREAM_PIPELINE.sql](./modules/sql/STREAM_PIPELINE.sql), highlight and run all three lines of PL/SQL for STREAMDATA_LAST10_VIEW and STREAMDATA_LAST3_VIEW, including the WHERE clauses.
+In the provided [STREAM_PIPELINE.sql](./modules/sql/STREAM_PIPELINE.sql), highlight and run all three lines of PL/SQL for `STREAMDATA_LAST10_VIEW` and `STREAMDATA_LAST3_VIEW`, including the `WHERE` clauses.
 Return to the browser tab with `Analytics Cloud` after executing this code.
 21. On the OAC home page, click `Create` in the top-right corner of the page, then click `Workbook`.
 In the popup titled `Add Data`, Select the dataset you just created, named `streaming_dataset`, then click `Add to Workbook`.
 For now, close the `Auto Insights` window on the right-hand side of the page by clicking on the light-bulb icon.
 22. In the data pane on the left side of the screen, click the arrow next to `TIMESTAMP` to expand that data field.
 Hold `command` if using a Mac or `control` if using a PC, then select `Second` and `VIBRATION_AMPLITUDE` from the data pane.
 Drag and drop these data elements onto the canvas.
 This will create a line chart.
 23. Select `VIBRATION_FREQUENCY`, `TEMPERATURE`, and `HUMIDITY` from the data pane, and drag and drop these data elements in the `Values (Y-Axis)` section of the visualization pane just to the right of the data pane.
 Be sure not to drop the data elements on top of `VIBRATION_AMPLITUDE`, as that will add the new elements in place of the existing data, rather than in addition to the existing data.